jasonzissman/TimeMe.js/README.md

 </div>
 <div>
 <h3>What browsers are supported?</h3>
-Chrome, Firefox, Safari, and IE 8+.
+All major desktop and mobile browsers.
 </div>
 <div>
 <h3>How do I run the unit tests?</h3>